Approximation theorems throughout Reverse Mathematics: Equivalences involving weak K onig's lemma

-Secondly, to show that the first item implies the other ones, we invoke the law of excluded middle as in $(\exists^{2})\vee \neg(\exists^{2})$.
+Secondly, to show that item \eqref{itema} implies items \eqref{itemb}-\eqref{itemg}, we invoke the law of excluded middle as in $(\exists^{2})\vee \neg(\exists^{2})$.
 In case $\neg(\exists^{2})$, all functions on the reals are continuous by \cite{kohlenbach2}*{Prop.~3.12}.
 In this case, $\WKL_{0}$ implies the other items from the theorem by Theorem \ref{flahy}.
-In case $(\exists^{2})$ holds, the other items follow by Theorem~\ref{echtdecrux}, assuming we can provide an upper bound to the functions at hand.
+In case $(\exists^{2})$ holds, items \eqref{itemb}-\eqref{itemg} follow by Theorem~\ref{echtdecrux}, assuming we can provide an upper bound to the functions at hand.
 To this end, if $f:[0,1]\di \R$ is unbounded, apply $\QFAC^{0,1}$ to the formula \be (\forall n\in \N)(\exists x\in [0,1])(|f(x)|>n), \ee yielding a sequence $(x_{n})_{n\in \N}$ such that $|f(x_{n})|>n$ for all $n\in \N$; the latter sequence has a convergent sub-sequence, say with limit $y\in [0,1]$, by sequential compactness (\cite{simpson2}*{III.2}).
 Clearly, $f$ is not locally bounded at $y$ and hence also not regulated.
-We note that for unbounded cadlag or $U_{0}$-functions, \eqref{frobg} reduces to $(\forall n\in \N)(\exists q\in [0,1]\cap \Q)(|f(q)|>n)$, i.e.\ we can use $\QFAC^{0,0}$ (included in $\RCAo$). \end{proof} The `excluded middle trick' from the previous proof should be used sparingly as some of our mathematical notions do not make (much) sense in $\RCAo$.
+We note that for unbounded cadlag or $U_{0}$-functions, \eqref{frobg} reduces to $(\forall n\in \N)(\exists q\in [0,1]\cap \Q)(|f(q)|>n)$, i.e.\ we can use $\QFAC^{0,0}$ (included in $\RCAo$). \end{proof} The `excluded middle trick' from the previous proof should be used sparingly as some of our mathematical notions do not make much\footnote{Following Definition \ref{char}, the unit interval is not a set in $\RCAo$; a more refined framework for the study of open sets may be found in \cite{dagsamXVI}.} sense in $\RCAo$.
 Using suitable modulus functions (for the definition of $f(x+)$ and $f(x-)$), one could express uniform convergence of \eqref{franz2} for regulated functions; this does not seem to yield very elegant results, however.